A Neural Network Approach for Orienting Heavy-Ion Collision Events: the isospin-dependent Boltzmann-Uehling-Uhlenbeck transport model

 where $\sigma = 1.3$, $A = -232\,\text{MeV}$ accounts for the attractive part, and $B = 179\,\text{MeV}$ accounts for the repulsive part.
 These choices correspond to an incompressibility coefficient $K = 230\,\text{MeV}$.

-As for nucleon spatial distribution, we select a relativistic mean field (RMF)-based self-consistent calculation \cite{GAMBHIR1993Mod.Phys.Lett.A08.787795, Li2022Phys.Rev.C106.024307} with the point-coupling PC-PK1 interaction \cite{Zhao2010Phys.Rev.C82.054319} including the Bardeen-Cooper-Schrieffer pairing to initialize $^{238}\text{U}$.
-Due to its superior capability in delineating the nuclear radii, profiles, and deformations for neutron-rich nuclei, the densities generated by RMF theories have recently been utilized to initialize the IBUU model \cite{Fan2023., Fan2019Phys.Rev.C99.041601}.
-Shown in Fig.~\ref{fig1} is the nucleon density distribution of $^{238}\text{U}$ with a quadrupole deformation $\beta_2=0.287$.
+The nucleon density distributions for $^{238}$U are calculated by the relativistic mean-field model plus a Bardeen-Cooper-Schrieffer pairing (RMF+BCS) \cite{GAMBHIR1993Mod.Phys.Lett.A08.787795, Li2022Phys.Rev.C106.024307}.
+The point-coupling PC-PK1 functional \cite{Zhao2010Phys.Rev.C82.054319} is used in the particle-hole channel and a separable pairing force is for the particle-particle channel.
+Due to the superior capability in delineating the nuclear radii, profiles, and deformations for neutron-rich nuclei, the densities generated by RMF models have recently been utilized to initialize the IBUU model \cite{Fan2023Phys.Rev.C108.034607, Fan2019Phys.Rev.C99.041601}.
+Shown in Fig.~\ref{fig1} is the nucleon density distributions of $^{238}\text{U}$ with the quadrupole deformation being $\beta=0.287$.

 Initially, the intrinsic coordinate systems ($xyz$) of the colliding nuclei are set to align with the center-of-mass coordinate system ($x'y'z'$) of the reaction.
 As shown in Fig.~\ref{fig2}, an Euler rotation operator ($\Omega(\varphi,\theta,0) = R_z(\varphi)R_y(\theta)R_x(0)$) is applied independently to the target and the projectile, where only four degrees of freedom ($\theta_1,\varphi_1$ for the target, and $\theta_2,\varphi_2$ for the projectile) are required for each collision event due to the absence of triaxial deformation.
-Considering that spectator fragments from the projectile can be detected on an event-by-event basis in experiments, we confine the study to the events where the projectiles are completely obstructed by the targets as
+Considering that spectator fragments from the projectile can be detected on an event-by-event basis in experiments \cite{Foehr2011Phys.Rev.C84.054605}, we confine the study to the events where the projectiles are completely obstructed by the targets as

 and